 To explore further, ride the lift down and walk onto parallel George Street to the QVB tram stop; so convenient for travelling around town.
 It’s a quick spin down to Circular Quay to visit The Rocks, old Customs House etc.

-A short walk away is historic Macquarie Street, location of The Hyde Park Barracks, The Mint, old Sydney Hospital, Parliament House and the Mitchell Library….Sydney jewels every one.
+A short walk away is Macquarie Street, location of The Hyde Park Barracks, The Mint, old Sydney Hospital, Parliament House and the Mitchell Library….Sydney jewels every one.
+By the way, did you know that there is now a rooftop bar at the Mitchell? 😍🍷🍹

 In mid January, during the Festival of Sydney, my partner and I paid just $140 per night for our double room.
 It wasn’t large, but there was a very comfortable, king size bed and an up-to-date-bathroom (even decent lighting, which can’t always be counted on in hotels. )

-The balcony is large enough to enjoy, with chairs and a small table.
+The balcony is just large enough to accommodate a couple of chairs and a small table.

 Honestly, what more could a lover of history (and Sydney) desire?